Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: A modular and scalable framework for Natural Gradient Descent

+The randomness in $\mOmega$ ensures that $\hat{\mG}_{\mathrm{nys}}$ approximates $\mG$ well with high probability \cite[Section 14.4]{martinsson_randomized_2020}.
+In this work, we choose $\mOmega$ to be either a standard normal matrix (i.e., with i.i.d. standard Gaussian entries) or a sampling matrix \cite{alaoui_fast_2015,bach_sharp_2013} (i.e., with columns sampled uniformly at random from the standard basis).
+While other choices for $\mOmega$ are possible, such as structured random matrices \cite{avron_faster_2017,martinsson_randomized_2020,murray_randomized_2023,halko_finding_2011}, they are beyond the scope of this study.
+For a standard Gaussian test matrix, the randomized Nystr{\"o}m approximation admits strong theoretical guarantees \cite[Theorem 14.1]{martinsson_randomized_2020}.
+In particular, for any target rank $k < \ell - 1$, it provides a good low-rank approximation of $\mG$ in expectation, with error close to the optimal rank-$k$ error up to an additive term depending on the eigenvalue tail, which decays as the sketch size $\ell$ increases.
+Consequently, the Nystr{\"o}m approximation is especially effective when $\mG$ exhibits strong spectral decay, as is the case in our setting.

-Hence, the Nystr{\"o}m approximation on average achieves the optimal error $\lambda_{k+1}$ for a rank-$k$ approximation, up to an additive term that depends on the tail of the eigenvalues and decreases with $\ell$.
-This approximation is particularly effective when $\mG$ has a strong spectral decay, as it is in our setting.
-We emphasize that formula \eqref{eq:nystrom_approx} is numerically unstable and should not be used directly.
-A more stable and efficient implementation, which also returns the eigendecomposition of $\hat{\mG}_{\mathrm{nys}}$, is described in \cite[Algorithm 16]{martinsson_randomized_2020} and reported in \Cref{alg:randomized_nystrom}.
+We emphasize that the formula \eqref{eq:nystrom_approx} is numerically unstable and should not be used directly.
+A more robust and efficient implementation, which also returns the eigendecomposition of $\hat{\mG}_{\mathrm{nys}}$, is provided in \cite[Algorithm 16]{martinsson_randomized_2020} and reported in \Cref{apx:sec:randomized_nystrom}.